damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

    ```
-  What does contain the minimum documentation of the service?
+  What does contain the minimum documentation of the constraints?

-  Documentation of imposed constraints on the product
+  Illustrate the imposed constraints on the product
-  contain:

    - Constraint 1:...
    - Constraint 2:...
    - Constraint 3:...